 Before embarking on a coaching career, McCollum was a four-year starter (offensive guard and tight end) at Austin Peay State from 1977 to 1980.
 He led the Governors in receptions in 1979 and was a starter on the '77 Ohio Valley Conference championship team.

 McCollum earned his undergraduate degree from Austin Peay State in 1981, and his master's from Middle Tennessee State in 1983.

 McCollum was born (March 1, 1959) in Marietta (Ga.), where he played football at Marietta High School.
 He was inducted into the Marietta High School Hall of Fame.
-McCollum has two children: Drew and Andrea.
+McCollum is married to the former Debbie Wrather and has two children: Drew and Andrea.